 Stamp duty is levied on the transfer of real property and mortgage loans.
 As regards real property, standard rates are 1.5 per cent for individuals and 4.25 per cent for legal entities.
-The rate on mortgages is 0.4, 1 or 2 per cent.
+The rate on mortgages is 0.4, 1 or 2 per cent depending on the type of asset.